ubports/ubports-pdk/README.md

 ## Installation:

-- Linux (Snap): Install the PDK from the Snap store (`sudo snap install ubports-pdk`)
-- macOS & other Linux: Clone this repository or download a copy of it from GitHub
+- macOS & Linux: Clone this repository or download a copy of it from GitHub

 ## Usage: